cainmagi/MDNC/docs/apis/data/webtools/DataChecker.md

     }
     ```

     where the `set_list` contains a list of dictionaries.
 Each dictionary represents an `xz` file.
-The keyword `items` represnets the file name inside the `xz` file.
+The keyword `items` represents a list of file names inside the `xz` file.